gswang1/bimm143_github/README.md

 # BIMM143
-Classwork from SP25 BIMM143 at UCSD
+Classwork from SP25 BIMM143 at UC San Diego